nuxencs/seasonpackarr/README.md

 On first run it will create a default config, `~/.config/seasonpackarr/config.toml` that you will need to edit.

-After the config is edited you need to restart the service `sudo systemctl restart omegabrr@$USERNAME.service`.
+After the config is edited you need to restart the service `sudo systemctl restart seasonpackarr@$USER.service`.

 ## autobrr Filter setup